 Trouble thinking and remembering

-Side effects specific to the area involved such as hearing loss
+Side effects to the area treated, such as hearing loss

-Sometimes, dead brain tissue will form at the site of the radiation.
+In some cases, dead brain tissue will form at the site of the radiation.
 This is called radiation necrosis.
-Most of the time, the mass of dead brain tissue contains both cancerous and healthy cells.
+The mass of dead brain tissue usually has both cancer cells and healthy cells.
 Radiation necrosis can take anywhere from months to years to develop.

 It's not always easy to tell the difference between radiation necrosis and cancer that has come back.
-A special brain scan, called a positron-emission tomography (PET) scan, can sometimes tell the difference between dead tissue and living cancer tissue.
+A brain scan called a positron-emission tomography (PET) scan can sometimes tell the difference between dead tissue and living cancer tissue.
 But often a biopsy is the only way to tell for sure.

 Radiation can also affect your genes.
 As a result, you have a small risk of a second cancer after radiation.
 This second cancer usually occurs many years later.
-Always talk to your radiation oncologist about the risks and benefits of radiation therapy to know your options.
+Talk to your radiation oncologist about the risks and benefits of radiation therapy to know your options.